Understanding Do-Not-Call rules: The complete guide

 Key FTC and FCC Do-Not-Call rules for businesses and telemarketers

-Telemarketing businesses must adhere to the FTC and Federal Communications Commission’s (FCC) regulations to compliantly operate within legal boundaries.
-These regulations are designed to protect consumer privacy and minimize harassment by limiting unsolicited communications.
+Telemarketing businesses must adhere to the US Federal Trade Commission (FTC) and Federal Communications Commission’s (FCC) regulations to operate compliantly within legal boundaries.
+These regulations are designed to protect US consumers and minimize harassment by limiting unsolicited communications.

 Here are the key rules to keep in mind: